 - Web links to help you and the girls learn more, plus ways to increase your know-how

-Also give the girls the chance to learn cooperatively, by having girls teach each other new skills they may need for activities, rather than hearing all that from you.
-And let girls learn by doing: If research or special equipment is needed, they’ll learn better doing that research themselves than by having you do the legwork and report back to them when possible.
-Even Daisies can do basic research and give reports or do show-and-tell for each other.
-And Ambassadors may need you only for moral support as they research, teach each other, and plan every detail of their excursions.
+- Let girls learn by doing: If research or special equipment is needed, they’ll learn better doing that research themselves than by having you do the legwork and report back to them when possible.
+Even Girl Scout Daisies can do basic research and give reports or do show-and-tell for each other.
+Girl Scout Ambassadors may need you only for moral support as they research, teach each other and plan every detail of their excursions.

 If Safety Activity Checkpoints do not exist for an activity you and the girls are interested in, be sure to check with your council before making any definite plans with the girls in your group.
 A few activities are allowed only with written council pre-approval and only for girls 12 and over, while some are off-limits completely:

-- Caution: You must get written pre-approval from your council for girls ages 12 and older who will operate motorized vehicles, such as go-carts and personal watercraft (driving or riding all-terrain vehicles and motor bikes is never allowed); take trips on waterways that are highly changeable or uncontrollable (Class V and higher watercraft trips are never allowed) or fly in noncommercial aircraft, such as small private planes, helicopters, sailplanes, untethered hot-air balloons, and blimps (hang gliding, parachuting, and parasailing are never allowed).
-(These types of flights require that the rpovider be pre-approved and that the troop or provider buy an additional insurance policy since they are NOT covered by the council policy).
+- Caution: You must get written pre-approval from your council for girls ages 12 and older who will operate motorized vehicles, such as go-carts and personal watercraft; use firearms; take trips on waterways that are highly changeable or uncontrollable; experience simulated skydiving and zero-gravity rooms; or fly in noncommercial aircraft, such as small private planes, helicopters, sailplanes, untethered hot air balloons and blimps.

-- Warning: The following activities are never allowed for any girl: shooting a projectile at another person (such as paintball), potentially uncontrolled free-falling (bungee jumping, hang gliding, parachuting, parasailing, and trampolining), creating extreme variations of approved activities (such as high-altitude climbing and aerial tricks on bicycles, skis, snowboards, skateboards, water-skis, and wakeboards), hunting, riding all-terrain vehicles and motor bikes, and taking watercraft trips in Class V or higher whitewater.
+- Warning: The following activities are never allowed for any girl: potentially uncontrolled free-falling (bungee jumping, hang gliding, parachuting, parasailing and trampolining); creating extreme variations of approved activities (such as high-altitude climbing and aerial tricks on bicycles, skis, snowboards, skateboards, water-skis and wakeboards); hunting; shooting a projectile at another person; riding all-terrain vehicles and motor bikes; and taking watercraft trips in Class V or higher.